RJGrove/PACMAD_GeneFamily_Evolution/README.md

 # Deciphering Dynamics and Adaptations in PACMAD Gene Family Evolutionary Patterns

 Problem Statement: The genetic underlining of cereal crops, including maize, sorghum, millet, and sugarcane, have undergone significant evolutionary changes.
 Gene families, described as groups of homologous genes descended from a common ancestor, play a crucial role in shaping the functional diversity of these crops.
 These gene families are likely to be a key contributors to the adaptability of PACMAD cereal crops in the face of changing environmental conditions.
 Exploring the evolutionary dynamics of gene families can unveil valuable insights into the molecular mechanisms responsible for the development of traits that are essential for crop productivity and sustainability.

+Question(s) of interest: Which gene families have maintained strong functional conservation across species in the PACMAD clade?
+Additionally, do species that thrive in different environmental niches show significant differences in gene sequence variations or loss of function in specific gene families?